ravisuhag/portfolio/posts/culture.md

 As individuals and as a team, we never let ourselves get too comfortable — whether it’s about knowing a piece of technology, scaling for hyper-growth, or achieving new milestones every day.

-We know for a fact that is there is no finish line and it’s a continuous journey to achieve amazing things and change millions of lives for the better.
+We know for a fact that there is no finish line and it’s a continuous journey to achieve amazing things and change millions of lives for the better.
 We grew 900x in 18 months and still rapidly doubling.
 Being part of this journey is nothing short of exhilarating.

 ## It’s not like we have the answers